keikai/doc/dev-ref/Control_Components.md

 ## Excel File Path

-The simplest way to load and display an Excel book file is setting Spreadsheet's `src` attribute to the file path which is a relative URI with respect to the web application root.
+The simplest way to load and display an Excel file is setting Spreadsheet's `src` attribute to the file path which is a relative URI with respect to the web context root.

 ``` xml
 <spreadsheet src="/TestFile2007.xlsx" .../>
 ```

-  - In this case, TestFile2007.xlsx is under the web application's root folder.
+  - In this case, TestFile2007.xlsx is under the web context root folder.

 In addition to the file path, some UI parts are configurable like toolbar, formula bar, sheet bar, and context menu.